 As stated in the summary of significant accounting policies, the Legacy Land Conservancy acquires easements and developmental rights through donations and acquisitions.
 The policy of the Agency is to record these easements and developmental rights as revenue and expense in the year of the transaction and to record the item for the value of \$1 as an other asset.
-These transactions are reflected on the statements of activities as revenue, and an expense, resulting in a net increase to conservation easements of \$4 and \$8 as of June 30, 2011 and 2010 respectively.
-The detail of the easements and developmental rights owned by the Agency are reflected on the schedule of conservation easements included as part this report.
+These transactions are reflected on the statements of activities as revenue, and an expense, resulting in a net increase to conservation easements of \$3 and \$4 as of June 30, 2012 and 2011 respectively.